ParrotSec/documentation/docs/faq.md

 Not sure if Parrot is for you?
 Check out "[Should I use Parrot?](https://www.parrotsec.org/docs/info/should-i-use-parrot)" to be sure.

-### What is the difference between Kali Linux and Parrot Linux?

-Our focus for one (Their focus i), Our design approach to the system as a whole is different.

 ### What is the default live password?

 Live user: **user**